mainmatter/playbook/development-process/README.md

 The iteration planning meeting is a joint meeting with the entire project team, the business experts and all other stakeholders involved in the project.
-During the meeting, the iteration lead presents each issue to the project team so that everyone aquires a coherent understanding of what each issue is about and gets a chance to ask questions and/or raise any points that might have been overlooked in the iteration preparation phase.
+During the meeting, the iteration lead presents each issue to the project team so that everyone acquires a coherent understanding of what each issue is about and gets a chance to ask questions.

+One goal of the iteration preparation phase is to eradicate uncertainties and open questions around all issues.
+Instead, each issue should have been carefully examined for open questions and risks and a high level strategy for completing it should have been defined.
+That way, the iteration planning meeting can be spend most efficiently and does not end up being a loose team discussion in which tasks are examined collaboratively which is a scenario many product teams are struggling with.

-At the end of the planning meeting, the team collaboratively decides whether it can reasonably work on and complete all of the issues that have been presented to them in the planning meeting (plus past issues that are potentially moved over from the previous iteration after having been reviewed).
+At the end of the planning meeting, the team collaboratively decides whether it can reasonably work on and complete all of the issues that have been presented in the meeting, plus past issues that are potentially moved over from the previous iteration after having been reviewed.
 If the team considers the presented issues to be too much work for the iteration, they collaboratively decide which ones are moved to a later iteration to be considered again in the future.
 If any of the issues are found not to be ready to be worked on (e.g. because dependencies of the issue are not ready), the issue is moved to a later iteration as well.

 **The iteration, once planned, is not a binding agreement.** It is still possible for all project stakeholders to react to changes regarding features or